Rodent Control – Get Rid of Mice and Rats Now!

 Pestblock Expanding Foam

-Using this you can easily seal up as many holes as you need to without worrying about spending a fortune on other individual solutions.
+This approach allows you to easily seal up as many holes as you need to without worrying about spending a fortune on other individual solutions.
 Who wants to maintain 20 mousetraps or mouse repellent bags?
 Not you, and certainly not us!

 Getting rid of mice is easy, no matter the method.
 If you have any questions about our products, please feel free to reach out to us in the comments below, or at koopmanlumber.com.
 Thanks for reading!